Warning

 Raises:

-Reduce (non-blocking) a function f into f_reduced over ensemble_comm to rank root
+Reduce (non-blocking) a Function f into f_reduced.

 Parameters: